sftcd/privbcp/README.md

 #Purpose

-This draft is all about making protocol designers take privacy issues seriously when doing protocol design.
+This draft is about making protocol designers take privacy issues seriously when doing protocol design.